SvetlinZarev/coding-challenges/leetcode/700 - 799/745 - Prefix and Suffix Search.md

     fn f(&self, prefix: String, suffix: String) -> i32 {
         if let Some(node) = self.trie.find(&prefix) {
             let mut words = node.collect();
-            words.sort_unstable();
+            // Sort the words by their index, because we need to return the
+            // largest index in case of multiple words words.sort_unstable();

-            for word_idx in words.iter().copied().rev() {
+            // Iterate backwards, because we are interested in the largest index for word_idx in words.iter().copied().rev() {
+                // Because the array is sorted, and we iterate from largest
+                // to smallest, out answer is the first word that ends with
+                // the suffix
                 if self.words[word_idx].ends_with(&suffix) {
                     return word_idx as i32;
                 }